dermotreynolds/old.dermotreynolds.github.io/_posts/inprogress/2017-05-20-0-dedicated-paas.md

 There are 2 services which have more secure alternatives - App Services & SQL.
 The variations of these can be deployed into a private vNet with no internet access if you so wish.

-They have a variation on the standard names and the specifications are given here:
+Some have a variation on the standard names and the specifications are given here:

 Azure SQL Database Managed Instance __[here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance){:target="_blank"}__.